 Drinking is done to enhance socialising with friends and family and is accompanied by healthy food (ingredients in wine can help with absorption of some nutrients).

-You might have noticed that Australians have a slightly weird relationship with alcohol.
+You might have noticed that Australians have a weird relationship with alcohol.
 On one hand, Australia is known for being a great wine and beer producer, with some of the finest wines coming from Australian vineyards.
-Wine and brewing and distillation are taken seriously here in Australia, and the quality of our alcohol reflects this.
+Wine, brewing and distillation are taken seriously here in Australia, and the quality of our alcohol reflects this.
 This reflects our more healthy ‘relationship’ with alcohol.

 Having faith can be beneficial in a number of ways:

 - It connects you to something higher than yourself and your daily struggles